Commercial Cleaning & Janitorial Service Marketing Course

-Welcome to our tutorial on commercial cleaning marketing for janitorial services, commercial carpet cleaning and commercial specialty cleaning services, this is a free resource to learn about business planning, sales, marketing, bidding, proposals.
+Welcome to our course on marketing for janitorial services, commercial carpet cleaning and commercial cleaning services, this is a free resource to learn about business planning, sales, marketing, bidding, proposals.

 Some of the topics that are covered in this tutorial:

 - Marketing planning- sales plan, marketing plan, target marketing